amitx13/Learning-Rust/readme.md

     Third, you see the "Hello, world!" string.
     Fourth, we end the line with a `semicolon` (;)

-Rust is an ahead-of-time compiled language, meaning you can compile a program and give the executable to someone else, and they can run it even without having Rust installed.
+Rust is an ahead-of-time compiled language, meaning you can compile a program and give the executable(`binary`) to someone else, and they can run it even without having Rust installed.
 If you give someone a .rb, .py, or .js file, they need to have a Ruby, Python, or JavaScript implementation installed (respectively).
 But in those languages, you only need one command to compile and run your program.
 Everything is a trade-off in language design.

 Cargo is Rust’s build system and package manager
 We can create a project using `cargo new`.